Welcome to my webpage!

 On Simulation Pseudo-Bias and Truncation in the Modified Harmonic Mean Estimator

-The modified harmonic mean estimators face lower simulation pseudo-bias than the original.
-A bias-correction method provides a computational rationale for the tail truncation commonly used in practice.
+The modified harmonic mean estimator exhibits a smaller simulation pseudo-bias than the original.
+The pseudo-bias-correction method provides a computational rationale for the tail truncation commonly used in practice.
 Empirical applications include the reassessment of Smets and Wouters (2007).

 Working papers at the Bank of Japan